-Although African Milk Trees look like cacti, they are actually technically classed as succulents which is important to remember during the propagation process.
-Propagating African Milk Trees is pretty simple and can be done with small or large plants.
+Although African Milk Trees look like cacti, they are actually technically classed as succulents which is important to remember during the process.
+Propagating them is pretty simple and can be done with small or large plants.
 You just need to be a little careful when handling the plants as they can be a little sharp and their sap is toxic to touch.

-In this post we will guide you through the complete African Milk Tree propagation process; the various ways you can propagate an African Milk Tree, the dos and don’ts, what tools you’ll need to propagate and things to look out for to ensure everything goes smoothly.
+In this post we will guide you through the complete process; the various methods you can use, the dos and don’ts, what tools you’ll need and things to look out for to ensure everything goes smoothly.

 Why propagate an African Milk Tree?

-There are several reasons why plant parents choose to propagate their luscious African Milk Trees.
+There are several reasons why plant parents choose to propagate their luscious plants.
 Sometimes they can simply get too big for the space and not grow in the way we want them to.
 Regularly pruning cutting off stems or the tops of stems helps to control growth.
-But instead of just throwing away those beautiful stem cuttings, propagate them and create new plants!!
+But instead of just throwing away those beautiful stem cuttings, use them to create new plants!!

-You might want to propagate your African Milk Tree simply because you want to create new plants without having to pay for any more.
+You might also want to remove parts of your African Milk Tree simply because you want to create new plants without having to pay for any more.
 And if you’re home is already filled with plenty of greenery, then plant cuttings can make great gifts for friends and family too.

 Let’s start off with the easy part.
 It’s important to make sure you have all the right things to hand before you make that initial cut!